sandeepansg/claude_prj1/readme.md

 - Create a web-based demo interface
 - Add benchmarking tools for performance comparison with traditional algorithms
 - Implement hardware acceleration for polynomial evaluation
+- Add integration tests for the full encryption pipeline
+- Expand the property verification to include more mathematical proofs

 ## License